Capital Program Highlights

-The County Executive and the County Council are actively seeking to increase the State's support of County capital projects.
+The County Executive and the County Council are actively seeking to increase the State's support of County capital projects

 Currently, the State of Maryland participates in and supports the County's capital program in several ways.
 Funds to support the capital needs of agencies such as the public schools and community college are authorized in legislation.
 Funds to meet special needs are requested as they are needed and authorized by the State legislature.
 State funding for capital projects for County residents is organized into three primary categories:

-• State Aid provided to local jurisdictions for County-operated facilities;
+- State aid provided to local jurisdictions for County-operated facilities;

-• State Aid provided to County nonprofit community entities; and
+- State aid provided to County nonprofit community entities; and

-• Construction of and improvements to State-owned and operated assets within the County.
+- Construction of and improvements to State-owned and operated assets within the County.

 Once projects are approved, project totals are published, and they can be identified as follows:

-• The County's Capital Improvements Program (CIP) lists each project for which State Aid is expected.
+- The County's Capital Improvements Program (CIP) lists each project for which State aid is expected.
 These funds are shown in the funding schedule of each Project Description Form (PDF).

-• State support for Montgomery College is highlighted in the County CIP, Montgomery College section.
+- State support for Montgomery College is highlighted in the County CIP Montgomery College section.

-• State Aid for construction to be provided to nonprofit community entities is displayed in one of two areas.
+- State aid for construction to be provided to nonprofit community entities is displayed in one of two areas.
 If the County is also providing some financial support to the project, the State funds will appear on the PDF for that project in the CIP.
-Alternatively, the project will be listed in the County Operating Budget if other County support is provided.
+Alternatively, the project will be listed in the County operating budget if other County support is provided.
 When there is no County financial participation, the project will only be listed in the State budget.

-County CIP if the County provides some support to the project.
+- Improvements to State-owned and operated assets within Montgomery County may be included in the County CIP if the County provides some support to the project.
 If the County does not contribute, even though a project may benefit the local taxpayer, it will only appear in State budget documents.

 The State capital projects and County projects with State support (excluding transportation projects) are funded primarily through the issuance of general obligation bonds.
-The State has maintained a AAA rating for many years.
-The AAA is the highest bond rating available and has the lowest cost to the taxpayer.

 County Priorities